 - Soak the onion slices in salt water for about 10 minutes, rinse well and drain.

-- Mix all the ingredients together in large bowl and let it sit in the fridge for at least an hour (at least 2 hours).
+- Mix all the ingredients together in large bowl and let it sit in the fridge for at least an hour (2 hours is ideal).

 - Serve with chifles (fried green banana or green plantain chips) or patacones (thick fried green plantains).